PoRa-dayo/NotITG-Enchantment-Noteskin-Workshop/README.md

 - Bright Void
 - Default
 - Default Animated (same mesh as Default just different UV)
-- DDR Note Contrast Vibrant (soon)
+- DDR Note Contrast Vibrant

 # Installation
 - Install the noteskin by copying the 4 folders inside Enchantment - NotITG Port, and inside your NotITG game folder, paste them in NoteSkins/dance.
 These contain the base default variants of the Enchantment noteskin.